RL makes MLLMs see better than SFT: Related Work

 \subsection{MLLMs.}

 Building on the success of LLMs, the development of MLLMs has become a prominent research direction for equipping LLMs with visual understanding~\citep{gemini1.5, gpt4, bai2023qwenvl}.
 The standard paradigm involves connecting a pretrained vision encoder to an LLM via a multimodal projector, creating a strong baseline~\citep{llava, li2023blip2, perceiver}.
-Subsequent advancements have been achieved by employing larger components~\citep{llavanext} or by training on higher-quality conversational data~\citep{llavaonevision, qwenvl2.5, mllm-data}.
+Subsequent advancements have been achieved by employing larger components~\citep{llavanext}, training on higher-quality conversational data~\citep{llavaonevision, qwenvl2.5, mllm-data}, or introducing new techniques for stronger visual understanding~\citep{brave, sphinx, eyeswideshut}.
 The dominant training strategy for these models has been SFT~\citep{llama_v1, gpt3, Transformer-xl}, where the model learns to generate a ground-truth response for a given visual input and query.
 As noted in Cambrian \citep{cambrian}, while SFT has been effective, RL is emerging as a promising alternative to potentially surpass the performance ceilings of current methods.